Hitman: Blood Money: Soundtrack

-Several advertisements promoting Blood Money generated controversy for their violent imagery.
-The ad that drew the most attention depicted a woman lying on a bed in lingerie, seemingly asleep but with a bullet hole in her forehead.
-The caption above the picture read, "Beautifully Executed..."
-Other ads were "Classically Executed" which featured a cellist who has been executed with a garrote, "Coldly Executed" which showed a body in a freezer, and "Shockingly Executed" which depicted a woman electrocuted in a bath by a toaster.
-These advertisements were criticized for promoting murder, with one commentator saying they were in "extremely poor taste".

 Reception

 Hitman: Blood Money received "generally positive" reviews across all platforms, according to review aggregator Metacritic.

 GameSpot reported that diverse imaginative scenarios gave Blood Money its share of violent thrills.
 GameSpy praised the expanded scope and options in each level, such as making kills appear as accidents, saying the game provided enough choices to encourage players to play missions multiple times," but criticized the notoriety system as "underutilized."

 IGN praised Blood Money's "impressive orchestral compositions."
 GameTrailers wrote that the soundtrack "drives your emotions" through the missions."

 In contrary to this praise, TeamXbox criticized Blood Money for offering no innovations from its predecessor Hitman: Contracts.

 Hitman: Blood Money sold more than 1.5 million copies by July 17, 2006.
 By 2011, it had sold more than 2.1 million copies.